deliaconstantino/plantdwellers-2.0-backend/README.md

 Load the Rails API server on port 3001 with `rails s -p 3001` and your backend should be all set.

 Make sure to keep Rails server running while the app is in use, and check out the front end repo for front end information.

+# License
+The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+# Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/deliaconstantino/plantdwellers-2.0-backend.